sebi-cozminca/SkillyPlayground/doc/03_add_plugin/03_add_plugin.md

 ---
-title: 'Exercise 03: Add a Microsoft 365 Copilot plugin to a declarative agent
+title: 'Exercise 03: Add a Microsoft 365 Copilot plugin to a declarative agent'
 layout: default
 nav_order: 4
 has_children: true